AS400671/server-config/README.md

 ### RPKI

-RPKI consumes a lot of memory as RPKI data is directly cached in the memory to sync data between the RPKI client and the bird daemon.
+RPKI consumes a lot of memory as RPKI data is directly cached in the memory to sync data between the RPKI client and the BIRD daemon.

 Make sure to increase your (swap) memory in case your server runs on a low memory. `stayrtr` or `rpki-client` may randomly crash when the free memory space is insufficient.